-In June 2018, the FASB issued ASU No. 2018-07, "Improvements to Nonemployee Share-Based Payment Accounting", which supersedes ASC 505-50 and expands the scope of ASC 718 to include all share-based payments arrangements related to the acquisition of goods and services from both employees and nonemployees.
+In June 2018, the FASB issued ASU 2018-07, "Improvements to Nonemployee Share-Based Payment Accounting," which supersedes ASC 505-50 and expands the scope of ASC 718 to include all share-based payments arrangements related to the acquisition of goods and services from both employees and nonemployees.
 For public companies, the amendments are effective for annual reporting periods beginning after December 15, 2018, including interim periods within those annual periods.
 Early adoption is permitted, but no earlier than a company's adoption date of ASC 606.
-The Company is currently assessing the impact that adopting this new accounting guidance will have on its financial statements and footnote disclosures.
+The Company determined that the adoption of this new accounting guidance did not have a material impact on its financial statements and footnote disclosures.